iapolya/react-playground/README.md

 # My personal react playground 💪

-💅 There id no perfect code, okay?
+💅 There is no perfect code, okay?

 ## Checklist of topics
 ✅ react hooks